Mailu/helm-charts/mailu/README.md

 ### All services are running but authentication fails for webmail and imap

 It's very likely that your PODs run on a different subnet than the default `10.42.0.0/16`.
 Set the `subnet` value to the correct subnet and try again.

+## Deployment of DaemonSet for front nginx pod(s)

+Depending on your environment you might want to shedule "only one pod" (`Deployment`) or "one pod per node" (`DaemonSet`) for the `front` nginx pod(s).

+A `DaemonSet` can e.g. be usefull if you have multiple DNS entries / IPs in your MX record and want `front` to be reachable on every IP.

 ## Ingress